peka01/helpdoc/ntr-test/docs/en/vouchers.md

 ## Tips for using cards in a smart way

-1. **Plan ahead**: Sign up for training early, but only mark attendance when you're sure
+1. **Plan ahead**: Sign up for training early, but only mark attendance when you are sure that
 2. **Keep track**: Check your balance regularly
 3. **Cancel on time**: Can't make it?
 Cancel your attendance as soon as possible
 4. **Request more**: Contact the administrator before it runs out, not after